chrisscott/untappd-graphql/README.md

 ### Caching

-To cache the API results from Untappd pass in a `cache` object as a property of `context` that supports the following function signatures (such as [`node-cache`](https://www.npmjs.com/package/node-cache)):
+To cache the API results from Untappd pass in a `cache` object as a property of `context` when creating the GraphQL server.
+The cache must support the following function signatures (such as [`node-cache`](https://www.npmjs.com/package/node-cache)):

 * `get(key)`
 * `set(key, value)`